Taking steps toward AE: Artificial Education

 2023-12-11

-Senior Lecturer in Cognitive Neuroscience, University of Skövde
+Senior Lecturer in Informatics at the University of Skövde

 This is a column.
 The opinions expressed are the writer’s own.